Ceat Q2 net profit drops 86 pc to Rs 6 crore | Business

 - India

-Tyre maker Ceat on Monday said its consolidated net profit declined by 86 per cent to Rs 6 crore for the second quarter ended September, hit by enhanced expenses.
+Tyre maker Ceat on Monday said its consolidated net profit declined by 86 per cent to Rs 6 crore for the second quarter ended September due to higher expenses.

 The company had posted a net profit of Rs 42 crore in the July-September period of previous fiscal.